-I heard this history from the elders^a.
+I heard this history from the elders.

-(HK) Did you hear it from the men of the emabandla^b?
+(HK)\\ Did you hear it from the men of the emabandlab?
 (NM)Yes.

 (MD) The house of the kingship is indeed the one of the isihlalo.
-Can we say thank you, nine bekunene.
-Where did the Mamba people dzabuka?
+Can we say thank you, nine bekunene. \\ Where did the Mamba people dzabuka?
 How did you dzabuka? [p47]

-(NM) We dzabuka'd together with the people of kaNgwane.
-Dlamini and Hlubi followed each other by birth, <both> born of Langa killed two of his cows.
-He then addressed his two sons saying, "He who finishes first in the skinning of his beast, will through his achievement, become my arme.
+(NM)\\ We dzabuka'd together with the people of kaNgwane.
+Dlamini to and Hlubi together with the people of kaNgwane.
+Dlamini and Hlubi together with the each other by birth, shoth born of Langa to the skinning of his cows.
+He then addressed his two sons saying, "He who finishes first in the skinning of his beast, will through his achievement, become my arm."
 Langa then took a blunt knife and gave it to the elder son, Dlamini.
 He took a sharp knife made of iron, and gave [p48] it to Hlubi, the younger one.
 Hlubi skinned his carcass quickly, finishing first.
-The kingship thus devolved on Hlubi, the younger one.
-The elder became the junior through this act of there have in the property of th Days passed, and they remained together.
-At that time they were skirting the Lubombof, until they came to this place.
-As we are here, we came here to Ngwane from down there at kaThembe, at buTfongwa that is how things happened.
+The kingship thus devolved on Hlubi, the younger one. \ The elder became the junior through this act of there bays passed, and they remained together. \ At that time they were skirting the Lubombo until they came to this place.
+As we are here, we came here to Ngwane from down there at kaThembe, at buTfongwa to the senior.
+That is how things happened.
 Hlubi eventually became the senior.
-He gidza'd [p49] incwala. <Dlamini> became the junior, although according to birth he came first.
-Things went on until the time of Maloyi. <At that time,> Somhlolo reigned.
+He gidza'd [p49] incwala.
+Splamini> became the junior, although according to birth he came first.
+Things went on \\ until the time of Maloyi.
+St that time, Somblolo reigned.
 We scattered around in this area.
-Then came Zidze xxx, being pushed by Shaka Kawikawii, When Zidze arrived here, kwaNgwane, Maloyi fought him.
-Then, the king, Somhlolo fled when he heard of the advance of the Zulu imphi He went to kaMagobholo kaxii.
-Maloyi then drove [p50] Zidze away, back to kaZulu.
-But now the bemabandla: assemblies of the people and/or elders where local affairs are discussed.
+Then came Zidze baxev, being pushed by Shaka baxevizzoni.
+When Szidze arrived here, kwaNgwane, Maloyi fought him. \\ Then, the eOriginal has: badzala. aOriginal has: badzala.